 - We saw evidence several two cycled clinical audits had been completed in the last two years where the improvements made were implemented and monitored.
-There was a plan of clinical audits scheduled for the forthcoming year. - The practice participated in local audits, national benchmarking, accreditation and peer review.

-Findings were used by the practice to improve services.
-For example, an antibiotic prescribing audit had been completed to ensure prescribing was appropriate and followed recommended national guidance.
+There was a plan of clinical audits scheduled for the year. - The practice participated in local audits, national benchmarking, accreditation and peer review. - Findings were used by the practice to improve services.
+For example, an audit to monitor that patients with chronic kidney disease were taking the appropriate medication had been completed.